abdfaizaan/RTIAD-Workshop/RTAID/Labs/Lab-02.md

     ![](../media/Lab-02/lab-final.png)

-2. Navigate to the "Real-Time" where currently we do not see any streams of data.
-That will change shortly.
+2. Navigate to the Real-Time Hub by selecting the **Real-Time** button on the left-hand side.
+Even though we do not see any streams of data that will change shortly.

     ![](../media/Lab-02/real-time-1.png)